chaseScallons/chaseScallons/README.md

 **Research:**
 <br>
 I have compiled a comprehensive collection of what I belive to be the the necessary building blocks for any proposed "general intelligence" system.
-This collection is constantly evolving as my understanding of AI deepens.
+This collection is constantly evolving as my understanding of AI widens and deepens.

 *Perception* – *Language* – *Reasoning* – *Knowledge* – *Learning* – *Control*